COSIMA/cosima-recipes/docs/contributing.rst

 Reviewing existing Pull Requests
 --------------------------------

-Another very useful way to contribute to COSIMA Recipes is to review `existing pull requests`_.
+Another very useful way to contribute to the Cookbook of Recipes is to review `existing pull requests`_.
 Even if you don't have a new workflow to propose to the world, you might be an expert in some part of the process and your feedback is valuable!